UMR-CNRM/snowtools/doc/source/misc/surfex-crocus-user-doc.rst

 **CSNOWMETAMO** : snow metamorphism

 * 'B92' obsolete option which will be removed in a next version : empirical evolution of dendricity, sphericity and size from Brun et al 1992
-* 'C13' Translation of B92 option in terms of Optical Diameter and Sphericity
+* 'B21' Translation of B92 option in terms of Optical Diameter and Sphericity (default).
+NB: this is a correction of C13 option which is not supported now
-* 'B21' Correction of C13 option for some limit case (default)
 * 'F06' Evolution law of the optical diameter from Flanner and Zender (2006), which fits the model outputs of a snow microstructure model representing the diffusive vapour fluxes among the grains.
-* 'S-C' Experimental evolution law of Optical Diameter from Schleef et al, 2014 for the first 48 hours after snowfall, then C13 option
+* 'S-B' Experimental evolution law of Optical Diameter from Schleef et al, 2014 for the first 48 hours after snowfall, then B21 option
 * 'S-F' Experimental evolution law of Optical Diameter from Schleef et al, 2014 for the first 48 hours after snowfall, then F06 option
 * 'T07' Experimental evolution law of Optical Diameter from Taillandier et al, 2007